dougbtv/dougbtv.github.io/_posts/2017-03-16-ansible-container.markdown

 Today we're going to explore [ansible-container](https://github.com/ansible/ansible-container), a project that gives you Ansible workflow for Docker.
 It provides a method of managing container images using ansible commands (so you can avoid a bunch of dirty bash-y Dockerfiles), and then provides a specification of "services" which is eerily similar (on purpose) to docker-compose.
 It also has paths forward for managing the instances of these containers on Kubernetes & OpenShift -- that's pretty tight.
 We'll build two images "ren" and "stimpy", which contain nginx and output some Ren & Stimpy quotes so we can get a grip on how it's all put together.
 It's [better than bad -- it's good](https://www.youtube.com/watch?v=-fQGPZTECYs)!

 These steps were generally learned from dually the [ansible-container demo github page](https://ansible.github.io/ansible-container-demo/) and from the [getting started guide](http://docs.ansible.com/ansible-container/getting_started.html).
-It also leverages this [github project with demo ansiblec-container files](https://github.com/dougbtv/demo-ansible-container) I created which has all the files you need so you don't have to baby them all in an editor.
+It also leverages this [github project with demo ansible-container files](https://github.com/dougbtv/demo-ansible-container) I created which has all the files you need so you don't have to baby them all in an editor.

 My editorial is that...
 This is really a great project.
 However, I don't consider it the be-all-end-all.
 I think it has an awesome purpose in the context of a larger ansible project.
 It's squeaky clean when you use it that way.
 Except for the directory structure which I find a little awkward.
 Maybe I'm doing that part slightly wrong, it's not terrible.
 I also think that Dockerfiles have their place.
 I like them, and in terms of some simpler apps (think, a Go binary) ansible-container is overkill, and your run of the mill pod spec when using k8s, raw and unabstracted isn't so bad to deal with -- in fact, it may be confusing in some places to abstract that.
 So, choose the right tool for the job is my advice.
 A-And I'd like a bike, and a Betsy Wetsherself doll, and a Cheesy-Bake Oven, and a Pulpy The Pup doll, and a gajillion green army men.